cosmos/cosmos-sdk/CONTRIBUTING.md

 ### RFC & ADR

-Within the Cosmos SDK we have two forms of documenting descisions, Request For Comment (RFC) & Architecture Design Record (ADR).
+Within the Cosmos SDK we have two forms of documenting decisions, Request For Comment (RFC) & Architecture Design Record (ADR).
 They perform two different functions.
 The process for assessing if something needs an RFC is located in the respective folders:

 * [RFC Process](./docs/rfc/process.md)
 * [ADR Process](./docs/adr/process.md)